Euphemia: Hagiography

 St. Euphemia lived on the cusp of the 3rd and 4th centuries AD.
 According to tradition, she was the daughter of a senator named Philophronos and his wife Theodosia in Chalcedon, located across the Bosporus from the city of Byzantium (modern-day Istanbul).
 From her youth she was consecrated to virginity.

 The governor of Chalcedon, Priscus, had made a decree that all of the inhabitants of the city take part in sacrifices to the deity Ares.
 Euphemia was discovered with forty-nine other Christians hiding in a house and worshipping God, in defiance of the governor's orders.
 Because of their refusal to sacrifice, they were tortured for a number of days, and then, all but Euphemia, sent to the Emperor for trial.
 Euphemia, the youngest among them, was separated from her companions and subjected to particularly harsh torments, including the wheel, in hopes of breaking her spirit.
 She was placed in the arena, where lions were sent out to kill her, but they instead licked her wounds.
 It is believed that she died of wounds from a wild bear in the arena.

 Miracle during the Council of Chalcedon

-The Council of Chalcedon, the Fourth Ecumenical Council of the Christian Church, took place in the city of Chalcedon in the year 451.
-It repudiated the Eutychian doctrine of monophysitism, and set forth the Chalcedonian Definition, which describes the "full humanity and full divinity" of Jesus Christ, the Second Person of the Holy Trinity.

-Present at the council were 630 representatives from all the local Christian Churches.
-The meetings were quite contentious, and no decisive consensus could be reached.

 According to the Synaxarion of Constantinople, a collection of hagiographies, both parties wrote a confession of their faith and placed them on the breast of Saint Euphemia within her tomb.
 After three days the tomb was opened and the scroll with the Orthodox confession was seen in the right hand of St Euphemia while the scroll of the Monophysites lay at her feet.

+This, however, is most likely a forgery, as it is completely absent from literature until appearing in an 11th-century Synaxarium from Constantinople, leading scholars to dismiss it as a post-hoc legend.
+Moreover, it claims that a certain "tome of the monophysites [sic]" was found at her feet; however, no such tome has existed, neither Monophysite nor Miaphysite, and Pope Dioscorus I of Alexandria had not written any tomes of such nature.
+No letter, acts of a council, apologetic, or other works of any kind reference such a miracle either after Chalcedon, including a letter to Leo of Rome by the council in which it mentions Euphemia (as Chalcedon is her city) without any miracle.